mbed92/robotics-ai-classes/README.md

 ```

 # Contact
-Contact me if you need any help with assignments: <michal.bednarek@put.poznan.pl>
+Contact me if you need any help with assignments: <michalbednarek.e@gmail.com>